-Compared to the current CMS quality initiatives, the pool of eligible clinicians (formerly called eligible providers) will be shrinking significantly for the 2017 performance year.
-However, any clinician that bills Medicare Part B can practice reporting for MIPS in 2017.
-Considering that by 2019, when the pool of eligible clinicians will expand, the MIPS payment adjustment will be up to 9%, it is likely wise to report even if you are not an eligible clinician in 2017.
+Compared to the current CMS quality initiatives, the pool of eligible clinicians (formerly called eligible providers) will be shrinking significantly for the 2019 performance year.
+Considering that by 2019, when the pool of eligible clinicians will expand, the MIPS payment adjustment will be up to 7%.

 Please note that CMS defines a physician as "a doctor of medicine, doctor of osteopathy (including osteopathic practitioner), doctor of dental surgery, doctor of dental medicine, doctor of pediatric medicine, or doctor of optometry, and, with respect to certain specified treatment, a doctor of chiropractic legally authorized to practice by a state in which he/she performs this function."